The Label Maker

 "The Label Maker" is the 98th episode of the NBC sitcom Seinfeld.
 This was the 12th episode for the sixth season.
 It aired on January 19, 1995.
-The episode follows a pair of Super Bowl tickets which are repeatedly gifted from one person to another, while Kramer and Newman take drastic steps to keep each other from cheating at Risk and George fears he is competing for his girlfriend's affections with her roommate.
+In this episode, Tim Whatley gifts and "de-gifts" a spare Super Bowl ticket he got from Jerry; Elaine suspects Whatley re-gifted her label maker to Jerry; George is jealous of his girlfriend's male roommate; and Kramer cannot trust Newman alone with their paused game of Risk.
 The episode popularized the term regifting.